 First order differential equations, including existence and uniqueness theorems, separation of variables, and their applications, linear systems of differential equations, Laplace transforms and their use in solving linear systems.
 Applications include population models, ecological models, mechanical systems, forced oscillation, and resonance.
 Additional topics that will be covered may include dynamical systems and chaos, series, matrix, and numerical methods.
-Prerequisites: MT 3530.
+Prerequisites: C- or better in MT 3530.
 Offered every other year.